-During the SET program trainees in SET2+ rotate between hospital units with no more than two years of training accredited in one training unit.
+During the Training Program Trainees rotate between hospital units with no more than two years of training accredited in one training unit.
 This requirement is in recognition that each surgical unit has its own profile for patient case mixes, supervision, staffing levels, working requirements for trainees and equipment.
 Exposure to varied working environments is considered essential to provide trainees with the widest possible experience in the practice of neurosurgery.
-In allocating trainees to training positions consideration is given to competencies where the trainee may require further development or exposure and identifying training positions which best meet those needs.
+In allocating trainees to training positions consideration is given to competencies where the Trainee may require further development or exposure and identifying training positions which best meet those needs.